da-gomezortega/IT7024C-FinalProject/README.md

 # Welcome to my React Native app 👋

-This is a react native app which was originally created using simple vanilla js, then was turned into a react app and finally, for the final project of the class, was converted into a react native app using Expo.
+This is a react native app which was originally created using simple vanilla js, then was turned into a react app, and finally, for the final project of the class, it was converted into a react native app using Expo.
 Instructions to run the app can be found below.

 ## Get started